npsot_bluebonnet_full_color

 Maintenance

+Swamp milkweed is underutilized in gardens.
+It will thrive in moist soils or in a pond.
+Good for wetland gardens.
 Swamp milkweed will inevitably have aphids.
 The insects are not a problem unless the plant looks sick; at that point an effective treatment is to spray the plant and aphids with soapy water.
-Another possible treatment is to support the plant part with your hand and blast it with high-pressure water.
 Set up a pond or a water collection tank near a downspout to supplement water.
-Propagation: Seeds, Clump division.
+WARNING: all parts of the plant are poisonous.
+Propagation: seed, cutting, root division.

 Comments